2019 Maryland Truck Driving Championships

 "The Maryland Truck Driving Championships are a celebration of the extraordinary skills and safety of our state’s finest truck drivers," said MMTA President Louis Campion.
 "Every competitor has a minimum of one-year accident free, and many have decades of safe driving under their belts.
 Successful records like these require an enormous amount of pride and professionalism.
 The Maryland Motor Truck Association is pleased to celebrate these men and women who deliver the products we all use."

-More info: Maryland Motor Truck Association
+More info: Maryland Motor Truck Association Course layout:

 Michael Miltenberger of Pitt Ohio swept the competition in Maryland for the second year in a row.
 Miltenberger captued the crown in his 5-axle division and went on to win Grand Champion; then he placed 17th at nationals in his division.
 More than 100 drivers competed in the Maryland Truck Driving Championships.
 Miltenberger and his Pitt Ohio teammates took home the overall team title as well.